 - converting an asphalt playground into a green space that supports a variety of educational and recreational activities

 - designing an outdoor classroom with plants that attract local birds and butterflies

-The following projects are currently in various stages of development:
+The following projects are currently in development:

 - modernizing 11 classrooms with emphasis on sustainability